coperlm/coperlm/README.md

 <tr><td><img src="https://github-profile-trophy.vercel.app/?username=coperlm" width="400" /></td></tr>
 </table>

-- 网络空间安全专业
+- I am majoring in Cyberspace Security 🛡️

-- 目前主要的方向是密码学
+- with a current focus on Cryptography 🔐

-- 学习过一点嵌入式知识
+- I have also explored some knowledge in Embedded Systems 🤖

-- 也会打一些算法竞赛
+- and enjoy participating in Algorithm Contests 🏆

 - [my_blog](https://coperlm.github.io/)